aglorhythm/girly--devops-website/tofu/readme.md

 # Infrastructure deployment 🌸

-## 🪣 Run the script to generate configure the bucket
+## 🪣 Run the script to configure the bucket

 The bucket has to be created through the console first !